MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 1. **Manage authentication and authorization**: For each replica, set up the required permissions.
 Make sure that proper authorization levels are established, granting access to the required personnel while maintaining security standards.

-1. **Parallel data ingestion**: To keep the data consistent and ready in multiple regions, load the same dataset into each Kusto database at the same time as you ingest it.
+1. **Parallel data ingestion**: To keep the data consistent and ready in multiple regions, load the same dataset into each KQL database at the same time as you ingest it.

 ### Eventstream